Identifying and definitional attributes

 The use of this standard is voluntary.

-The Diabetes (clinical) DSS:
+The Diabetes (clinical) NBPDS:

 The underlying goal is improvement of the length and quality of life of patients with diabetes, and prevention or delay in the development of diabetes related complications.